GLOBAL MARKETS-U.S. shares rise on Fed hopes; euro up on Draghi remarks

 Soon after Draghi’s comments, the euro was up 0.1 percent at $1.3458.
 It had started the day weaker on views the Fed could scale back its stimulus earlier than consensus forecasts, which had been pointing to March.

-The pressure from the Fed talk was triggered by the release of minutes from the U.S. central bank’s last policy meeting on Wednesday.
-The minutes showed officials felt there was room to begin scaling back the bank’s bond purchase program at one of their next few meetings, if warranted by economic conditions.
+Earlier, the dollar had been on the front foot and world shares had been under pressure from the Fed talk, triggered by the release of minutes from the last policy meeting on Wednesday.
+The minutes showed officials felt there was room to begin scaling back the bank’s bond purchase program at one of their next few meetings, if economic conditions warranted it.

 That shift in perception caused a big spike in U.S. bonds yields, boosting demand for the dollar, which hit a four-month high of 100.99 yen, up 1 percent on the day.